 Once you enter college, you will probably already start receiving credit card offers and ads, and most likely you'll be pretty clueless as to which card is right for you.
 Here, I'll explain the very basics that everyone who is going to use a credit card for the first time should know.
-I've also put together a selection of our best rated student credit cards for college students, all of them are no-fee cards.

 Understand your credit card.
 Before applying for a credit card, it is important to understand what a credit card is, who it's issued by, and how it works.
 For starters, every step that you take with your credit card will help build your credit score for the better or for the worse.
 When you get your first credit card, you have no credit history yet, and depending on your spending habits, you can build a great credit score or a lousy one.
 A credit score is extremely important for day-to-day life.
 It can help you get a home loan, pay less interest rate, get discounts on car insurance, and it can even help you get a better job.